Edited by Mark Perry MD

 - A stiff-soled comfort shoe: By having a stiff sole, the amount of force concentrated in the midfoot will be limited.
 In a similar manner, a slight rocker contour to the shoe will help disperse the force away from the midfoot and smoothly up the leg.

-- Activity Modification: Activity modification to limit the amount of the time that the patient stands and the number of steps will also be helpful in limiting symptoms.
+- Activity Modification: Activity modification to limit the amount of the time that the patient stands and the number of steps the patient takes, will also be helpful in limiting symptoms.

 - Weight-loss: Losing excess weight will help to decrease the amount of force going through the arthritic midfoot with each step.